PURCHASE ORDER TERMS AND CONDITIONS

 a.
 Time is of the essence of this order.
 Buyer may be written notice terminate the whole or any part of this order for default in any of the following circumstances: (i) if Seller fails to deliver the supplies or perform the services required by this order within the time specified herein, or any extension thereof granted by Buyer in writing; or (ii) if Buyer becomes entitled to terminate this order for default under any of the clauses hereof entitled “Seller’s Financial Status: “Gratuities or “Advertising”, or (iii) if Seller fails to perform any of the other provisions of this order or so fails to make progress as to endanger performance of this order in accordance with its terms and Seller does not cure such failure to Buyer’s reasonable satisfaction within a period of ten (10) days after receipt of notice from Buyer specifying such failure.

 b.
-In the event Buyer terminates this order as provided in this clause, Buyer, in addition to any other rights herein provided, may require Seller to transfer title and deliver to Buyer any completed goods, at the order price, and may procure, upon such terms and in such manner as Buyer may deem appropriate, goods similar to those so terminated, and not delivered, and Seller shall be liable to Buyer for any excess costs for such similar goods, provided, however, that if, after notice or termination of this order under this clause, it is determined for any reason that Seller was not in default, or that the default was excusable, the rights and obligations of the parties shall be the same as if the notice of termination had been issued pursuant to the clause hereof entitled “Termination for convenience”.
+In the event Buyer terminates this order as provided in this clause, Buyer, in addition to any other rights herein provided, may require Seller to transfer title and deliver to Buyer any completed goods, at the order price, and may procure, upon such terms and in such manner, as Buyer may deem appropriate, goods similar to those so terminated, and not delivered, and Seller shall be liable to Buyer for any excess costs for such similar goods, provided, however, that if, after notice or termination of this order under this clause, it is determined for any reason that Seller was not in default, or that the default was excusable, the rights and obligations of the parties shall be the same as if the notice of termination had been issued pursuant to the clause hereof entitled “Termination for convenience”.

-Seller shall at all times defend, hold harmless and indemnify Buyer, its parent and affiliated companies and their respective directors, officers, employees, successors and assigns (collectively referred to as “Buyer) from and against any and all expense, claims and legal proceedings for loss, damage or injury, including death, brought against Buyer, or incurred by Buyer, arising, or growing out of (a) the negligent or malicious acts of Seller, its agents or employees, (b) the design, manufacture or installation, or materials used in the manufacture or installation, of the goods, or (c) any services supplied hereunder.
+Seller shall at all times defend, hold harmless, and indemnify Buyer, its parent, and affiliated companies and their respective directors, officers, employees, successors and assigns (collectively referred to as “Buyer) from and against any and all expense, claims, and legal proceedings for loss, damage or injury, including death, brought against Buyer, or incurred by Buyer, arising, or growing out of (a) the negligent or malicious acts of Seller, its agents or employees, (b) the design, manufacture or installation, or materials used in the manufacture or installation, of the goods, or (c) any services supplied hereunder.
 Seller’s covenants of indemnity herein shall continue in full force and effect notwithstanding the termination of this order.

 21. Price Warranty

-Seller warrants that the prices for the articles sold Buyer hereunder are not less favorable than those currently extended to any other customer for the same or similar articles in similar quantities.
+Seller warrants that the prices for the articles sold by Buyer hereunder are not less favorable than those currently extended to any other customer for the same or similar articles in similar quantities.
 In the event Seller reduces its price for such articles during the term of this order, Seller agrees to reduce the prices hereof correspondingly for articles shipped after such price reduction.
-Seller warrants that prices shown on this order are complete and no additional charges of any type shall be added without Buyers’ express written consent.
-Such additional charges include, but are not limited to, shipping, packaging, labeling, custom duties, taxes, storage, insurance, boxing and crating.
+Seller warrants that prices shown on this order are complete and no additional charges of any type shall be added without Buyer's express written consent.
+Such additional charges include, but are not limited to, shipping, packaging, labeling, custom duties, taxes, storage, insurance, boxing, and crating.

-Seller shall not, without first obtaining the written consent of Buyer, in any manner advertise or publish the fact that Seller has contracted to furnish Buyer the goods or services ordered by Buyer from time to time, or use any trademarks or trade names of Buyer in Seller’s advertising or promotional materials.
+Seller shall not, without first obtaining the written consent of Buyer, in any manner advertise or publish the fact that Seller has contracted to furnish Buyer the goods or services ordered by Buyer from time to time or use any trademarks or trade names of Buyer in Seller’s advertising or promotional materials.
 Seller’s breach of this provision shall give Buyer the right to terminate this order for default.

-Seller warrants that neither it nor any of its employees, agents or representatives has offered or given any gratuities to any of Buyer’s employees, agents or representatives.
-If it is found that Seller or any of its employees, agents or representatives has offered or given any gratuities to Buyer’s employees, agents or representatives with, in Buyers opinion, a view toward securing purchase orders or contracts form Buyer or securing favorable treatment with respect thereto.
+Seller warrants that neither it nor any of its employees, agents, or representatives has offered or given any gratuities to any of Buyer’s employees, agents or representatives.
+If it is found that Seller or any of its employees, agents or representatives has offered or given any gratuities to Buyer’s employees, agents or representatives with, in Buyers opinion, a view toward securing purchase orders or contracts from Buyer or securing favorable treatment with respect thereto.
 Buyer may by written notice to Seller, terminate this purchase order for default.

 24. Applicable Law